arouyan/lakeFS/docs/reference/export.md

 For failures: the form will be`EXPORT_<commitID>_<ISO-8601-time-UTC>_FAILURE`, and the file will include a log of the failed files operations.

 ## Export Rounds (Spark success files)

-Some files should be exported before others, e.g. a Spark `_SUCCESS` file exported before other files under the same prefix might send the wrong indication.
+Some files should be exported before others, e.g., a Spark `_SUCCESS` file exported before other files under the same prefix might send the wrong indication.

 The export operation may contain several *rounds* within the same export.